papagamedev/papagamedev.github.io/content/en/projects/jpacman/2017-01-04-project-jpacman-5-graphics-controls.md

 ---
 title: >
     Project JPacman #5: Graphics and Controls
+date: 2017-01-04
-image: images/jpacman_graphics_banner-750x350.jpg
+image: /images/jpacman_graphics_banner-750x350.jpg
 author: jpl
 lang: en
-translation_url: proyecto-jpacman-5-graficos-controles.html
+categories: ["projects", "jpacman"]
+translationKey: proyecto-jpacman-5-graficos-controles
 description: JPacman logic was working with Cocos2d-x, so it’s time to make the graphics and controls work so that the game is playable again.
 ---

-After JPacman had given the [first signs of life]({% post_url /projects/jpacman/2016-09-04-project-jpacman-4-first-signs-life %}) using Cocos2d-x, it was time to make it finally playable again.
+After JPacman had given the [first signs of life]({{< relref "projects/jpacman/2016-09-04-project-jpacman-4-first-signs-life.md" >}}) using Cocos2d-x, it was time to make it finally playable again.
 What was missing for this?
 Two things: to see the graphics on screen and to use the keyboard to control menus and main character.

 ## Graphics on Screen